-The Recommendation of the Council on Common Approaches for Officially Supported Export Credits and Environmental and Social Due Diligence was adopted by the OECD Council on 28 June 2012; it improves in many ways the 2007 Recommendation, which it replaces, by:
+The Recommendation of the Council on Common Approaches for Officially Supported Export Credits and Environmental and Social Due Diligence was adopted by the OECD Council on 28 June 2012; a revised text was subsequently adopted by the OECD Council on 6 April 2016.

 - providing more clarity for export credit agencies and customers, by re-structuring the provisions of the Recommendation, adding a new definitions section, and clarifying the scope of the Recommendation to align it better with the Arrangement on Officially Supported Export Credits;